Winter Wellness: The Safest Humidifiers (And How to Clean Them)

 Ultrasonic humidifiers use a rapidly vibrating plate to shatter water into a microscopic mist.
 If you put tap water into these machines, the plate also shatters all the calcium, lead, fluoride, and minerals in the tap water, throwing them into the air.

-This settles as a white dust coating the nursery.
+Those shattered minerals settle as a white dust coating the nursery.
 The EPA warns that inhaling aerosolized minerals can cause respiratory irritation and inflammation, particularly in asthmatic children.

 The only safe way to use an ultrasonic humidifier is to buy gallons of pure Distilled Water.
+And regardless of which type you run, clean the tank with white vinegar every 3 to 4 days to prevent mold growth.

 • Ultrasonic humidifiers aerosolize minerals in tap water.